rajasekaran18/TDrive/README.md

 # TDrive

-Using mapreduce calculate the total distance covered by a taxi/day.
+Using mapreduce calculate the total distance covered by taxi/day.